Rhytham23/WebP-Image-Converter/README.md

 ## 📝 Note

-This sample project replicates the image conversion module I built during my internship, where we processed ~10,000 images fetched from a database and uploaded them to a GCP bucket.
+This sample project replicates the image conversion module I built during my internship, where we processed around 10,000 images fetched from a database and uploaded them to a GCP bucket.
 This GitHub version demonstrates the same core logic but keeps it minimal for clarity and learning purposes.

----

-Feel free to ⭐ the repo or fork it for your own use.
-Contributions welcome!